Sound-alike

 Sound-alike albums have also long been issued by small, budget-minded record companies, as a way to cash in on the popular artists, movies or show tunes from hit plays currently in style.
 Lou Reed began his recording career working for one such company, Pickwick Records, but years later became a star in his own right, as an original performer.
 Other such companies were Hit Records of Nashville, Tennessee and Embassy Records of the United Kingdom.
 Bell Records of New York City also issued sound-alike budget records in the 1950s.
-Madacy Entertainment also releases sound-alike albums under the title The Countdown Singers; Drew's Entertainment currently releases sound-alikes through the name "The Hit Crew".
+Madacy Entertainment also releases sound-alike albums under the title the Countdown Singers; Drew's Entertainment currently releases sound-alikes through the name "the Hit Crew".

 Sound-alike albums have been known to chart.
 In 1971, the sound-alike album Top of the Pops, Volume 18 reached No. 1 on the UK Albums Chart.
 A medley of sound-alike recordings of Beatles songs recorded by the Stars on 45 reached number one on several national charts in 1981.
 On February 3, 2012, a sound-alike version of the will.i.am track "T.H.E.
-(The Hardest Ever)" by "Kings of Pop" was available for download before the release of the original, and entered the UK Singles chart at number 40, the first cover to do so.
-Other sound-alike covers of "Whistle" by Flo Rida and "Payphone" by Maroon 5 have also entered the top 40.
+(The Hardest Ever)" by Kings of Pop was available for download before the release of the original, and entered the UK Singles Chart at number 40, the first cover to do so (these types of singles are also known as pre-release cover versions).
+Other sound-alike covers of Flo Rida's "Whistle" and Maroon 5's "Payphone" by Can You Blow My and Precision Tunes respectively, also entered the top 40.
+In 2011, the same week Sak Noel's single "Loca People" reached No. 1 on the UK Singles Chart, a sound-alike version by CDM Chartbusters reached No. 55 on the charts.

 Many of these sound-alike versions of popular songs available on download sites continue to generate strong download sales prior to the release of the original song.

+Artists may record sound-alike versions of their own hit records in order to regain a degree of control over their own songs if the master recording rights are held by their record company.
+An early example of this is "Grandma Got Run Over by a Reindeer", whose original singer Elmo Shropshire re-recorded the song after he had sold his master recording rights in 1982 and was unable to get them back.
+The tactic gained attention in the late 2010s with the Taylor Swift masters dispute, in which Taylor Swift re-recorded nearly all of the albums whose master recording rights were held by Scooter Braun and released the sound-alikes as "Taylor's Version".
+The "Taylor's Version" records were themselves hits.